Skip to main content

 Step 3: Set Your Investment Strategy

 Choose your expected annual returns based on your asset allocation.
-Conservative NRIs averaging 5-6% returns, moderate investors targeting 7-8%, and aggressive investors expecting 8-10% or higher.
-Consider your home currency (USD or INR) and geographic diversification.
-Most advisors recommend not keeping all assets in one currency or one country.
+Conservative NRIs average 5–6% returns, moderate investors target 7–8%, and aggressive investors expect 8–10% or higher.

 Step 4: Factor In Currency and Tax Considerations

 Specify your tax residential status (NRI, Resident, or planning to transition).
-Input any ongoing contributions and expected salary growth if still working.
-The calculator models how currency fluctuations between USD and INR affect your purchasing power, especially important if you plan to return to India where your expenses will be in rupees.
+The calculator models how currency fluctuations between USD and INR affect your purchasing power, especially important if you plan to return to India.

 Step 5: Explore Scenarios and Optimize

-Use the Monte Carlo simulation to see best, worst, and probable outcomes.
 Run multiple scenarios: What if you retire 5 years earlier?
-What if you increase contributions by $500/month?
 What if you return to India and reduce living costs by 40%?
 This scenario analysis is crucial for NRI retirement planning where multiple variables can shift your timeline.

 Dual Taxation and DTAA Benefits